Skip Navigation

 Report any changes to VIS

 If your dependent departs the U.S. permanently or changes their immigration status, you must report their departure/change of status to VIS.
-To do so, submit the Removal of J-2 Dependent request form in accessVIS
+To do so, submit the "Removal of J-2 Dependent" eForm in accessVIS.

-Don't forget to report your dependent's arrival
+Don't forget to report your dependent's arrival!

-Once your dependent receives a J-2 visa and enters the U.S. or receives the change-of-status approval notice by mail, you must submit copies of their immigration documents (DS-2019, passport, J-2 visa and I-94 or change-of-status approval notice) to VIS by submitting the Immigration Intake for J-2 Dependents in accessVIS.
+Once your dependent receives a J-2 visa and enters the U.S. or receives the change of status approval notice by mail, you must submit copies of their immigration documents (DS-2019, passport, J-2 visa and I-94 or change of status approval notice) to VIS by submitting the "Immigration Intake for J-2 Dependents" in accessVIS.

 • Adding a J-2 Dependent